 Museum Audio Visual Centre

 Presentations on geology, birds, flora and fauna, history and marine life are hosted by Ian Hutton and Chris Murray – 5.00-6.00pm Monday, Thursday, Friday.

 Tropicbird Museum Shop

-Coral Cafe is now open seven days for breakfast and Lunch, great choice and best price, located in the visitor centre and museum.
-No booking necessary.
+Coral Cafe is open for breakfast, lunch and dinner.
+Great choice and best price, located in the visitor centre and museum.

 Services and Facilities

 Services available at the Museum and Visitors Centre include: